 - Run only on AC power.

 - If the task fails, retry after a specified period of time.

 - Choices for what happens if a task is still running when the task is scheduled to run again.

 If you are using a Concurrent Use license and are using an extension tool directly or as part of a model or script tool, consider the following:

 - If scheduling an extension tool directly or a model tool that includes an extension tool, no special steps are required.

 - If scheduling a script tool that includes an extension tool, the script must include CheckOutExtension calls to check out the appropriate extensions.

-If you are using a Named User or Single Use license, extension tools can be used without any special considerations.
+If you are using a Named User or Single Use license, extension tools can be used without special considerations.